History of the Iowa Events Center

 The Iowa Events Center complex is the result of a tremendous amount of hard work and dedication by the Polk County Board of Supervisors to enter into the convention and entertainment business.
 The following outlines the remarkable history of the Iowa Events Center.

 Polk County took over the operation of Veterans Memorial Auditorium and the Convention Complex from the City of Des Moines.
 At that point, the decision was made by the Board of Supervisors that Polk County would be in the convention business.

 Polk County began building what is now known as Wells Fargo Arena and Hy-Vee Hall.
 Included in the Iowa Events Center complex are Veterans Memorial Auditorium and the Convention Complex.

 Global Spectrum, the fastest-growing company in public assembly facility management, is hired by Polk County to operate the Iowa Events Center.

 Wells Fargo Arena officially opens with a ribbon-cutting ceremony on July 12, 2005.
 Two days later Tony Hawk’s Boom Boom Huck Jam is the first ticketed event in Des Moines’ newest entertainment facility.

-Veterans Memorial Auditorium is closed for a 14-month construction project transforming the historical auditorium into a state-of-the-art convention facility that adds a 28,800 ballroom to the Iowa Events Center in addition to 25 new meeting rooms and a tribute to all Iowa's Veterans in Veterans Memorial Hall.
+Veterans Memorial Auditorium is closed for a 14-month construction project transforming the historical auditorium into a state-of-the-art convention facility that adds a 28,800 ballroom (divisible by two) to the Iowa Events Center, in addition to 25 new meeting rooms (plus two executive board rooms), and a tribute to all Iowa's Veterans in Veterans Memorial Hall.

 |View All Upcoming Events|